Study abroad aid

 This policy is determined by federal and state guidelines and includes a variety of grants, loans, and scholarships sponsored by federal and state programs and the University of Minnesota, as well as many private loans.

 As a study abroad participant, you will be impacted by SAP guidelines in several ways, including the following:

 - If your grades are not posted in a timely manner, which may occur, you may receive an email from the Office of Financial Aid stating that you have been placed on either financial aid warning or suspension.

 - If you receive a letter indicating that you are on financial aid warning, do not panic.
 Once your grades are posted, contact One Stop Student Services immediately to determine if the warning code can be removed from your record.

 - If you are studying abroad for an entire academic year, you may receive a suspension e-mail, since grades from both semesters may not have been posted.
 Please contact One Stop Student Services to resolve the matter.

 Number of Credits

-- A preliminary registration will be completed by UMD Study Abroad on your behalf.
-Your aid will be adjusted based on the actual number of credits taken.
+- Your aid will be adjusted based on the actual number of credits taken.
 You will be responsible for any repayment of financial aid resulting from a drop in credits.
 For example, if you have a Minnesota State Grant and are registered for 15 credits but only take 12 credits, once your grades transfer back to UMD, you will be billed for three credits of Minnesota State Grant.